aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

-Last update: Mon Aug 31 11:12:09 2026
+Last update: Tue Sep  1 09:38:15 2026

 ### Let's play! 🎮